quic/aimet/Docs/user_guide/quantization_sim.rst

 #.
 The AIMET user will create their model in one of the supported training frameworks (PyTorch or TensorFlow)
 #.
 User trains their model
 #.
 After the user has a working and trained model, she/he can invoke the AIMET quantization APIs to created a quantized version of the model.
 During this step, AIMET uses a dataloader passed in by the user to analyze the model and determine the best quantization encodings on a per-layer basis.
 #.
 User will further train the quantized version of the model.
-The user can re-train the model just like in Step 2 on smaller training dataset.
-This step is the key step where the benefit of AIMET quantization comes into effect.
-The model will learn from the effects of quantization simulation.
+The user can re-train the model just like in Step 2.
+The model will learn to counter the effect of quantization noise.
+Please see :ref:`some recommendations<qat_recommendations>` for quantization-aware fine-tuning.
 #.
 User uses AIMET to save the model and the per-layer quantization encodings
 #.
 These can be fed to a runtime like Qualcomm Neural Processing SDK to run the model on target (AIMET Importing encodings into quantized runtimes)